Maxigong/DevDocs/src/games/dragCommon.md

 The explanation of the code was created using ChatGTP after sharing the code snippet.

-The prompt is, "I am writing a documentation site using vuepress, I will paste some codes and I want you to explain de code as I was a junior developer.
+**_Prompt :_** "I am writing a documentation site using vuepress, I will paste some codes and I want you to explain de code as I was a junior developer.
 The explanation needs to be clear but not too long and I need it in English and Korean."
 :::

 ## Description